bogaudio/BogaudioModules/README.md

   - Slow (LFO) mode.
   - Antialiasing by a CPU-efficient combination of band limiting and oversampling.

 The main frequency knob is calibrated in volts, from -4 to +6, corresponding to notes from C0 to C6.
 The default "0V" position corresponds to C4 (261.63HZ).
 The knob value is added to the pitch CV input at the V/OCT port.
 With CV input, the pitch can be driven as high as 95% of the Nyquist frequency (so, over 20KHZ at Rack's default sample rate).
-The FINE knob allows an additional adjustment of up to +/-1 semitone (1/12 volt).
+The FINE knob allows an additional adjustment of up to +/-1 semitone (100 cents, 1/12 volt).
 In slow mode, the output frequency is 7 octaves lower than in normal mode with the same knob/CV values.

 #### XCO